convissor/login-security-solution/readme.txt

     - login_security_solution_notify_fail_subject
     - login_security_solution_notify_fail_message
 * Escape WP's `table_prefix` before use
+* Use WP's remove_submenu_page() (instead of using an empty title) to keep Change All Passwords off the settings menu
+* Add label/id for settings fields

 = 0.46.0 (2014-10-03) =
 * Fix password policy hint broken by changes in WP 3.9